tkeijock/k8s-test/README.md

 # k8s-eks-showcase : Overview

-This repository exists to document my learning journey while exploring Kubernetes, specifically using AWS EKS (Elastic Kubernetes Service).
-This repository serves as a permanent reference for the essential steps, concepts, and commands required to reproduce the entire setup whenever needed.
+This repository documents my learning journey exploring Kubernetes, specifically on AWS EKS (Elastic Kubernetes Service).
+It serves as a permanent reference for the steps, concepts, and commands needed to reproduce the setup.

-The idea is not just to store notes, but to provide a structured guide that enables me to:
+The goal is not just to store notes, but to provide a structured guide that allows me to revisit configurations easily, experiment locally in a test environment, and understand how Kubernetes behaves in AWS in terms of scalability, availability, and integration with cloud services.

-- Have a central place to revisit configuration and deployment steps without repeatedly searching for scattered information

-- Experiment locally—using a controlled test environment—before applying the same concepts to production workloads on EKS

-- Understand how Kubernetes behaves when running inside AWS, especially in terms of scalability, availability, and infrastructure integration
+All configurations are first validated in a lightweight local cluster using Minikube before being deployed to EKS, ensuring a smooth development-to-production workflow.

 # 🏗️ Architecture Overview